Image-X-Institute/TopasOpt/docsrc/EnvironmentSetup.md

 # you can google how to change this if you want to!

 # make virtual environment:
-python3.8 -m venv TopasOpt
+python3.8 -m venv TopasOptVenv
 # activate it:
-source TopasOpt/bin/activate
+source TopasOptVenv/bin/activate

 # Make sure the version of your pip and setuptools is sufficient for manylinux2014 wheels.
 # thank to this answer: